The role of polarization field terms in a model for a cavity quantum material: Light-matter coupling

 We begin the transformation by decomposing the matter field onto hybridized Wannier orbitals,

 where the transformed site operators, $\hat{\bar{c}}^{}_{\ell}$ and $\hat{\bar{c}}^{\dag}_{\ell}$, form a new set of fermion operators.
 The photonic phases, $\hat{\chi}_{\ell}(\bm{x})=-\int_{\bm{R}_{\ell}}^{\bm{x}}d\bm{s}\cdot\hat{\bm{A}}_{T}(\bm{s})$, are chosen as line integrals centered on the lattice sites of each orbital $\ell$.
 This transformation is analogous to what has been done in Refs.~\cite{luttinger_effect_1951,kohn_theory_1959,roth_theory_1962,blount_bloch_1962} for classical electromagnetic fields.
-The key difference is that transforming the orbitals enacts a canonical transformation, which mixes the photon and electron subspaces between the two frames.
+The key difference is that transforming the orbitals by a quantized photonic phase enacts a canonical transformation, which mixes the photon and electron subspaces between the two frames.

 The photon operators must also transform to complete the transformation on the composite system.
+This will introduce a polarization field to the light-matter description.
 While the transverse magnetic potential $\hat{\bm{A}}_{T}$ is invariant, its conjugate field transforms as

 where $\hat{\bm{P}}_{T}(\bm{x})=\sum_{\nu} \hat{P}_{\nu}\bm{\phi}^{*}_{\nu}(\bm{x})$ is a transverse polarization field, whose explicit expression is given in Eq.~\eqref{eqn:multi-PT}.
 The operators $\hat{P}_{\nu}$ are chosen to ensure that the photonic variables $\hat{\bar{\Pi}}_{\nu} =\int d^3x\,\bm{\phi}_{\nu}(\bm{x})\cdot\hat{\bar{\bm{\Pi}}}(\bm{x})$ and $\hat{\bar{Q}}_{\nu}\equiv\hat{Q}_{\nu}$ satisfy the Glauber commutation relations in Eq.~\eqref{eqn:Glauber_comm}, and commute with the set of transformed fermion operators.